 The Old Testament temple was a house of prayer.
 How much more should God’s New Testament house the church be a “house of prayer”!
 I sense a revival of prayer coming upon the church.
 I feel it personally.
 Prayer is powerful, it changes things.
 As God’s people give themselves more fervently to prayer, to praise and worship, to Bible study, to seeking the Lord, to assembling together, we will certainly see the Lord fulfill His prophetic promise that the glory of this latter house (the church) will surpass and exceed the glory of the splendid temple of Solomon.

 One of the great biblical symbols of the Lord’s church — perhaps my favorite symbol — is as His espoused Bride.
 John the Baptist identified Jesus as “the bridegroom.”
 The apostle Paul clearly named the church as Christ’s called, beloved Bride-to-be, espoused for eventual presentation “as a chaste virgin to Christ.”
-Perhaps not all believers will choose to measure up to this high and holy calling as the Bride.
+Perhaps not all believers will choose to measure up to this high and holy calling to be Jesus' Bride.
 But millions will worldwide, and they will be unmistakably seen by the world as the radiant, holy, blameless, spiritual Bride of none other than the Savior of the world, the Lord Jesus Christ.
 There can surely be no greater honor in all eternity!
 What a glorious spiritual closeness to Him for all eternity that will be — “For the wedding of the Lamb has come, and his bride has made herself ready” (Revelation 19:7).